 5A.
-Asset class/Investment style: Asset class refers to the broad category of investments the portfolio, or underlying fund, currently holds.
+Asset class/Investment style : Asset class refers to the broad category of investments the portfolio, or underlying fund, currently holds.
 Fixed income, or bond funds are often categorized by the duration and credit quality of the bonds held in the underlying fund.
 Equity, or stock underlying funds may be categorized by the size of the securities in which the fund invests (market capitalization).
 Investment style tells you whether the underlying fund invests in securities of companies that exhibit growth-style characteristics, such as above-average revenue and earnings growth, or in securities that exhibit value-style characteristics, such as shares considered to be underpriced in relation to fundamental measures such as revenues, earnings and assets.

-\\\\Expense Ratio (ER)
+Expense Ratio (ER)

 This material shows expenses for a specific unit class for investment options available under a John Hancock group annuity contract.
 The Expense Ratio ("ER") shown represents the total annual operating expenses for the investment options made available by John Hancock.
 It is made up of John Hancock's (i) "Revenue from Sub-account", and (ii) the expenses of the underlying fund (based on expense ratios reported in the most recent prospectuses available as of the date of printing; "FER").
 In the case where an underlying fund has either waived a portion of, or capped, its fees, the FER used to determine the ER of the sub-account that invests in the underlying fund is the net expense ratio of the underlying fund.
 "Underlying fund" or "fund" refers to the underlying mutual fund, collective trust, or exchanged traded fund ("ETF") in which the investment option invests.
 The FER is determined by the underlying fund and may be subject to fluctuation.
 Any change in the FER of an underlying fund will affect the Expense Ratio of the investment option which invests in the underlying fund.

 The ER applies daily at a rate equivalent to the annual rate shown, and may vary to reflect changes in the expenses of an underlying fund and other factors.
 For Expense Ratio information current as of the most recent quarter end, please refer to the monthly "Return and Fees" listing available from John Hancock upon request.
 For more information, please contact your financial representative.

-\\ Performance of the Sub-account
+Performance of the Sub-account

-The performance data for a sub-account for any period prior to the sub-account Inception Date is hypothetical based on the performance of the underlying portfolio.\ The Signature Menu was introduced December 8, 2014.
-If the sub-account inception date is after December 8, 2014, then the Signature Menu introduction date is the same as the sub-account inception date.Returns for any period greater than one year are annualized.
+The performance data for a sub-account for any period prior to the sub-account Inception Date is hypothetical based on the performance of the underlying portfolio.+ The Signature Menu was introduced December 8, 2014.
+If the subaccount inception date is after December 8, 2014, then the Signature Menu introduction date is the same as the sub-account inception date.
+Returns for any period greater than one year are annualized.
 Performance data reflects changes in the prices of a sub-account's investments (including the shares of an underlying fund), reinvestment of dividends and capital gains and deductions for the Expense Ratio (ER).
+Performance does not reflect any applicable contract-level or certain participant-level charges, fees for guaranteed benefits if elected by participant under the group annuity contract or redemption fees imposed by the underlying portfolio.
 These charges, if included, would otherwise reduce the total return for a participant's account.
-All performance calculations shown have been prepared solely by John Hancock New York.
+All performance calculations shown have been prepared solely by John Hancock USA.
 The underlying fund company has not reviewed the sub-account's performance.